Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Empirical formulae of Redshift Distribution

 where $\eta = -10$.

+{In order to provide convenient analytical forms of $f(z)$ for future use, we present updated empirical formulae for the three merger delay models collected by \cite{sun2015}}.
 The updated empirical formulae of $f(z)$ shown in Figure \ref{fig:RedshiftDistribution} are given as follows.
 All of these three empirical formulae can well fit the simulated data from $z = 0$ to $z = 8$.
 For the Gaussian delay model \citep{virgili2011}

 where $t_{\rm d,G} = 2\,{\rm Gyr}$ and $\sigma_{\rm t,G} = 0.3$, one has

 where $\eta = -7.553$.

 For the log-normal delay model \citep{wanderman2015}